FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 Users can have global Roles.
 The global roles are stored in the `USER_ROLES` table that directly links Users to Roles.

-- A global admin user is allowed to do everything.
+- A global `admin` user is allowed to do everything.
-- A user with a global "create" role is allowed to create all entity types except for Users and admin-only types (Roles, UserProjectRoles).
+- A user with a global `create` role is allowed to create all entity types except for Users and admin-only types (Roles, UserProjectRoles).
-- A user with a global "read" role can read all entities, except for other User entities or admin-only types.
+- A user with a global `read` role can read all entities, except for other User entities or admin-only types.

 **Projects** are administrative entities grouping data (through Things).
 Projects are stored in the `PROJECTS` table.